-- Businesses operating in Illinois will be at a nation-wide disadvantage; many of their competitors will not be subject to the disclosure requirements. - Other states will use these provisions as examples of Illinois' taxpayer climate in order to gain economic advantage. - The Illinois Department of Revenue's ability to obtain federal tax information from the IRS (in order to enforce our tax provisions) may be jeopardized-the information-sharing agreement between the federal government and state agencies is very protective of taxpayer privacy.
+- Other states will use these provisions as examples of Illinois' anti-taxpayer climate. - The Illinois Department of Revenue's ability to obtain federal tax information from the IRS (in order to enforce our tax provisions) may be jeopardized-the information-sharing agreement between the federal government and state agencies is very protective of taxpayer privacy.

-The Taxpayers' Federation of Illinois is prepared to work with those who are interested in evaluating specific Illinois tax provisions, to fashion inquiries of the Department of Revenue that will assist in that evaluation, while protecting confidential information.
-Such confidentiality is key to our voluntary tax system, and should not be jeopardized.
+The Taxpayers' Federation of Illinois is prepared to work with those who are interested in evaluating specific Illinois tax provisions, but this can be done without revealing confidential information.
+Such confidentiality is key to our voluntary tax system and should not be jeopardized.

-February 2018
+February 2023